L0Lock/FFmpeg-bat-collection/readme.md

 ## How to use

+### Video to X conversion

+Use only the files named as "*Video_TO_xxx.bat*".

-Each .bat file is made to be the simplest to use :
+These files are made to be the simplest to use :

-- drag an drop your input file on the .bat file;
+1. drag an drop your input file on the .bat file;
-- a command prompt window opens during the process;
+2. a command prompt window opens during the process;
-- once finished, the window disapears;
+3. once finished, the window disapears;
-- the new files are located aside the originals.
+4. the new files are located aside the originals.

+### Images sequence to X conversion

+Use the files named as "*ImgSeq_To_xxx.bat*".

+As it is more complex to manage images sequences, you need to:

+Image sequence have some variable settings:

+- framerate (default used: 24)

+- start frame (default used: 1)

+- name pattern (default used: "frame_xxx.jpg")

+If your need a different frame rate or start frame, feel free to edit the .bat file.

+As for the name pattern, the easiest is to have your image files created with the same name pattern.
+You can also edit the .bat file.

+To edit the name pattern, edit the value between quote marks.
+As for the numbering, here's how it works:

+- write`%%` where the numbers should start

+- if your counting is zero-padded (like `01` `02` `03`...), add a `0`

+- indicate the number of digits

+- end with a `d`

+To use the .bat files:

+1. Copy the desired *.bat* file in the images' folder

+2. Make sure the .bat settings fit your needs, edit the script or your files names if needed

+3. Double-click the .bat file

+4. A command prompt window opens during the process;

+5. Once finished, the window disapears;

+6. The new file is located aside the pictures.

 ## Descriptions